-You should have studied science to GCSE at higher level and will have attained at least a 6,6 in Trilogy Science or at least a 6 in triple science; Chemistry.
-In order to cope with the increasing mathematical demands in the new A Level Chemistry, students should have preferably gained a grade 7 in Mathematics at GCSE.
+You should have studied science to GCSE at Higher Tier and will have attained at least a 6,6 in Trilogy Science or at least a 6 in triple science; Chemistry.
+In order to cope with the mathematical demands in the A Level Chemistry course, students should have at least grade 6 and preferably grade 7 in Mathematics at GCSE.

-A Level Computing
+Computer Science A Level

-Course Leader: Mr B Mordue
+Course Leader: Mr S Hunt

-Why Study A Level Computing?
+Why Study A Level Computer Science?

 Computing skills are in very high demand in our modern economy.
-You should choose A Level Computing if you wish to go on to higher education courses or employment where knowledge of computing, programming and computer science would be beneficial.
-Computing is not to be confused with ICT, which is the other course we offer, and which is radically different and deals more with software applications.
+You should choose A Level Computer Science if you wish to go on to higher education courses or employment where knowledge of computing, programming and computer science would be beneficial.

-This new course puts computational thinking at its core, helping you to develop the skills to solve problems, design systems and understand human and machine intelligence - it is scientific at its core with an exciting and interactive element, with around 60% of the course given to actual programming.
+This course puts computational thinking at its core, helping you to develop the skills to solve problems, design systems and understand human and machine intelligence - it is scientific at its core with an exciting and interactive element, with around 60% of the course given to actual programming.

-Even though it is not necessary for you to have studied Computer Science at GCSE level, it is important that you have a very keen and lively interest in computing.
+Even though it is not necessary for you to have studied Computer Science at

+GCSE level, it is important that you have a very keen and lively interest in computing and coding.
 Students will need a logical mind with a persistent and methodical approach to solving problems and writing computer programs.
 All students will be expected to work on their programming skills outside of the classroom.
 Traditionally, students with good maths skills do well on this course but a genuine interest in coding/programming is more important.